2024-CMPU9010-GROUP-3/PROJECT/Python/script/auto-labelling/readme.txt

 ### Instructions
 I did this in VS code, the code is to be run in the terminal

+0. Add images and labels to the proper folders

 1. Clone the Yolov5 GitHub repo
 git clone https://github.com/ultralytics/yolov5.git